Best Selling Chopping boards

 Introducing Teak wood cutting boards for vegetables.
 Among all the materials we chose to craft cutting boards for homes, we found teak wood the most efficient.
 Heavy-duty, making it literally solid strong as though built on a foundation.
 Literally scratch-proof, yet soft on knives and durable to last 10 years without a problem.
 Vegetable cutting boards, unlike meat cutting boards, are prone to scratches on the surface.
 Plastic cutting boards present themselves with a lot of problems when cutting vegetables.
 With scratches and stains on the surface, which remain stubborn in a few weeks, a plastic board becomes disgusting to look at, though you know it is clean!
 A teak wood cutting board, on the other hand, looks new even after months of use.

-Teak wood comes with some of the best features, just right for cutting boards.
+Teak wood comes with some of the best features, just right for vegetable cutting boards.
 They are durable, resistant to scratches, resistant to moisture and water, antibacterial, and self-healing.
 Though teak is usually used for furniture and boats (yes, boats), we found teak wood a perfect material for cutting boards.
 Let me explain.

 Did you know teak is the first choice for boat builders?
 Boats require wood that resists water and does not rot in it.
 Most wood will deteriorate, bloat, and warp when drowned in water.
 Teak, on the other hand, has no problem with water.
 This is due to its rich oil content.
 Teak oil, which is natural in teak wood, prevents water from entering the wood.
 Also, the tight grains and fibers prevent water from entering the wood.